Our beer garden is closed today

-When the bell sounds, a new barrel has been opened.
+When the bell rings, it means a new barrel has been tapped.

-As is usual in Bavarian beer gardens, you are welcome to bring your own snacks to the self-service area.
-However, many guests swear by the delicacies available from our tasting stalls – something you should try at least once.
-Examples include Resche Brezn (crisp pretzels), or fantastic butter ‘Hendl’ (chicken) filled with parsley – amazingly juicy and crispy, fresh Obazda (a cheese delicacy), Radi (radishes) and Wurstsalat (sausage salad).
-And don’t forget the famous Fischer-Vroni Steckerlfisch (fish on a skewer).
-Bon Appetit!
+As is a tradition in Bavarian beer gardens, you are welcome to bring your own snack to the self-service area.
+However, many guests swear by the delicacies of our "Schmankerlgasse", which you should definitely try.
+Resche pretzels, for example, fantastic butter chicken filled with parsley — wonderfully juicy and crispy, fresh Obazda, radish or sausage salad.
+And don't forget: the famous Steckerlfisch, fish grilled on the stick from Fischer-Vroni.
+We wish you a good appetite!

-It’s not by chance that the beer garden contains wonderful chestnut trees.
-They were planted so that the shade they provide could cool the ground and prevent the beer in the ice cellar from getting warm.
-Today, 45 of the over 100 stately trees are subject to protection orders and are listed.
+It is no coincidence that there are wonderful chestnut trees in the beer garden.
+They were planted so that their shade also protects the ground and thus the beer stored in the Eiskeller from warming.
+45 of the more than 100 stately trees are now protected and numbered.